Branches and Country Groups

 - Our basketry group meets on the second Wednesday each month

-- We enjoy January's Summer School with specific skills or projects being offered in-house
+- We enjoy our January-February Summer School with specific skills or projects being offered in-house

-- A highlight is our Exhibition which occurs every 2 years in September
+- Our exhibition occurs every 2 years in September or October

 We invite you to view a range of our textiles at https://www.facebook.com/embroiderersguildmildura